-Figure 5: map of the indicative Active Travel Network for Diss (Draft)
+Figure 5: map of the indicative Active Travel Network for Acle (Draft)

-Red Route - Shelfhanger Road to Croft Lane: Linking new allocations and residential areas in the north with the town centre via Shelfanger Road and Croft Lane.
+Red Route - South Walsham Road to Toon Centre: Linking new allocations and residential areas in the northwest with key services in the town centre.

-Blue Route - Victoria Road to Croft Lane: An east west linear route linking residential areas with passenger transport locations, the town centre and employment area.
+Blue Route - Mill Lane to Town Centre: An east west linear route linking new and existing residential areas with the town centre and employment areas.